MarkPearlCoZa/manager_readme/README.md

 - Attract and retain world-class talent (that's you)
 - Set context for participants in the Future Makers Academy

 I serve you, not the other way around.
 I'm here to help.
 Ask me.
 You work for MYOB, not for me nor any other manager.
 Optimize for MYOB.

 # On methods of communication

 I like Slack for quick interactions but sometimes I'm busy when a message comes through and I forget to respond.
 If it's important and it does not need an immediate response email me.
-If you need an answer to something important or you are sending me important information... you guessed it... email me.
+If you need an answer to something important or you are sending me important information email me.

 If it is something that needs immediate attention call me (my number is +64 22 161 7226).

 # On my schedule